qu1x/wxwindows/README.md

 # Debian Packages: wxWindows Cross-platform C++ GUI toolkit

-wxWindows (legacy version of wxWidges) is a class library for C++ providing GUI components and other facilities on several popular platforms (and some unpopular ones as well).
+wxWindows (legacy version of wxWidgets) is a class library for C++ providing GUI components and other facilities on several popular platforms (and some unpopular ones as well).